msupply-foundation/conforma-server/documentation/Outcomes-Display.md

 Note that each table row is returned as both an array of values *and* a single "item" object with key-value pairs.

-`totalCount` is used for pagination purposes (since only one page's data is returned at a time)
+`totalCount` is used for pagination purposes (since only one page of data is returned at a time)

 #### Query parameters